keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 * Time: the time is synchronised with an NTP server (server name can be configured in config.h).
 A timer runs how long the program has been running, so you can see if it was restarted unexpectedly.

 * Power: My esp8266 has a separate 3.3V power supply.
-The Intergas may supply power but prefer not the experiment with that.
+The Intergas may supply power but prefer not the experiment with that (it only supplies power to one of the optocouplers).